cooperblacks/blog/posts/2025/06/09/why-i-decided-to-start-a-blog-here.md

 What about this one?
 Well, I started this blog as a way to utilize GitHub's **commit timestamps** and easy-to-use **markdown formatting** via free-to-host GitHub Pages, so that I can have an online space where I can say and write about anything I want without having to comply with stricter set of rules or "censorship" that mainstream writing platforms like [Medium](https://medium.com/), [Hashnode](https://hashnode.com/), [Blogger](https://www.blogger.com/), and [Ghost](https://ghost.org/) have to offer.
 The timestamps are also helpful in maintaining a verification method for chronologically having rights to any new ideas that I pioneered ahead of everyone else.
 And the independence and freedom of speech is insane - so that I can reveal certain controversial facts about any evildoers regardless of any amount of power, money, religion or bias.
 In a self-hosted blog such as this, we are our own reporter, editor and publisher.
 So, as an internet journalist I am here to deal with facts and fight for justice without being terrorized by governments and big names.

 I want to share my knowledge and experiences, basically.
-Even if they may seem very ordinary or special to me, as long as I can offer some slices of life for everyone to learn or be entertained from, who am I keep them to myself only?
+Even if they may seem very ordinary or special to me, as long as I can offer some slices of life for everyone to learn or be entertained from, who am I to keep them to myself only?
 Just as the popular saying goes:

 > *One man's trash is another man's treasure*